-The efficiency measures that have been conducted during the year, with particular focus on Belgium and Finland, are providing a good position ahead of 2017.
+The efficiency measures that were conducted last year, with particular focus on Belgium and Finland, are providing a good position looking to the future.
 We will continue our long-term work aimed at streamlining all parts of our operation, in order to improve our offer.

 Ulf Rostedt, CEO ITAB Shop Concept